 By symmetry, we suppose without loss of generality that We consider the following transformation.
 Let $j$ correspond to the agent location with the largest right infeasible interval, i.e. and we have $x_j<1$.
 If $x_j>0$, move all agents at $x_j$ to $0$.
 We show that this transformation weakly decreases the feasible region length: in $\min_{i\in [m]}\left\{x_i+(1-\frac{|S_{C_i}|}{n})\right\}$, $x_i$ decreases to $0$ and $|S_{C_i}|$ weakly increases (it strictly increases if there are already agents at $0$).
 Furthermore, the $\max_{i\in [m]} \left\{x_i-(1-\frac{|S_{C_i}|}{n})\right\}$ term is unaffected unless the shifted group of agents originally corresponded to the maximum value, in which case the $x_i$ term decreases by at most the length of the shift, and the $(1-\frac{|S_{C_i}|}{n})$ term weakly decreases as $|S_{C_i}|$ weakly increases.
 Therefore this transformation weakly decreases the feasible region length.
 Now the agent location with the largest right infeasible interval is $0$, so our feasible region length is where $j'$ corresponds to the location $x_{j'}=0$.
 If the right boundary of the largest left infeasible interval $\max_{i\in [m]} \left\{x_i-(1-\frac{|S_{C_i}|}{n})\right\}$ corresponds to the agents at $x_{j'}=0$, then it is at most $0$, and the feasible region length is $(1-\frac{|S_{C_{j'}}|}{n})$ which is at least $\frac{n-n_C}{n}$.
 We now suppose that this is not the case.

 We have so the feasible region length is at least Since $\arg\max_{i\in [m]} \left\{\frac{|S_{C_i}|}{n}\right\}\neq j'$, the feasible region length is at least where $k\neq j'$.

 We now know the length of the (continuous) feasible region corresponding to the classic agents is at least $\frac{n-n_C}{n}=\frac{n_O}{n}$.
 We now consider the obnoxious agents.
-Suppose we construct an open ball of radius $\frac{|S_{O_i}|}{2n}$ around each group of obnoxious agents at the same location.
-Any location within one of these open balls is infeasible.
-The sum of ball lengths is $\frac{n_O}{n}$, so using a similar argument to that in the proof of Proposition~\ref{optUFS}, we see that a feasible solution with respect to both the classic agents' and obnoxious agents' distance inequalities always exists. \end{proof}
+Suppose we construct an open interval of radius $\frac{|S_{O_i}|}{2n}$ around each group of obnoxious agents at the same location.
+Any location within one of these open intervals is infeasible.
+The sum of interval lengths is $\frac{n_O}{n}$, so using a similar argument to that in the proof of Proposition~\ref{optUFS}, we see that a feasible solution with respect to both the classic agents' and obnoxious agents' distance inequalities always exists. \end{proof}